Campbell's Field: History

 In 2011 Campbell's Field is where the United States national rugby league team achieved victory in the Atlantic pool of 2013 Rugby League World Cup qualifying, booking the nation's first ever Rugby League World Cup appearance.

 The stadium's financing totaled $35 million in loans and bonds from banks and various state and county public agencies, including the New Jersey Economic Development Authority (which issued a $7 million bond), the Delaware River Port Authority (a $6.5 million loan) and Rutgers University ($2 million).
 Threatened with foreclosure in 2015 amid millions of dollars in outstanding rental fees, the Camden County Improvement Authority (CCIA) acquired the property for $3.5 million and came to agreement on a 15-year deal with the team to repay the money through ticket surcharges, though the demise of the Riversharks later that year meant that only one payment was made towards that surcharge.
 While the stadium incurred annual debt service payments of $300,000, the facility brought in $100,000 in annual revenue, mostly from Rutgers University for rental fees for the Rutgers University–Camden Scarlet Raptors baseball team to use the stadium as its home field.

 In October 2015, after failing to reach an agreement with CCIA on the revised terms of a lease agreement, the stadium's primary professional tenant, the Camden Riversharks, ceased operations.

-Stadium demolition started in mid-December, 2018.
-The site was to be redeveloped by spring 2020 as a new athletic complex that will include a home for Rutgers–Camden baseball.
+In September 2018, a contractor was awarded the $1.1 million task of demolishing the stadium.
+Stadium demolition started in mid-December 2018.
+The site was to be redeveloped by spring 2020 as a new athletic complex to include a home for Rutgers–Camden baseball.
 Demolition and surface preparation for the new complex was funded by the city of Camden and Rutgers University.
-Completion of the $15 million athletic complex has since slipped to 2021.
+The $16 million athletic complex, called Camden Athletic Fields, officially opened on May 2, 2022.